DataDog/apigentools/docs/spec_repo.md

 #### Templating Commands

-The `commandline` arguments of commands can also use following templating values (Mustache templating is used):
+The `commandline` arguments of commands can also use following templating values (Mustache templating is used).
+Note that all template variables containing paths will be relative to the directory from which given command is executed: validation commands are executed from the Spec Repo directory while generation and test commands are executed from within directory with code for the given version of the given language.

+* `{{config_dir}}` - Path to the `config` directory in the Spec Repo
 * `{{cwd}}` - Current working directory
 * `{{full_spec_path}}` - Path to the input full OpenAPI spec
 * `{{github_repo_name}}` - Value from config